ashihara15/iron-fish-utils/multi-host-generic/readme.md

 * all miners need to be able to access the node ip and port (all on same network is easiest)
 * windows? make sure windows firewall isn't blocking inbound traffic for tcp on port 8001 on the node
+* windows? docker host mode networking doesn't work so use "-p 8001:8001" instead of "--network host"
 * set thread counts however you like.  maybe run max-1 on main node, to allow one core for node (vs miner)
 * have same account and config setup on each host